Valentine's Day gift ideas that show your love

 V&A Fork and Trowel Gardening Set ($30.25, originally $32; amazon.com)

-If the lady in your life has an unstoppable green thumb and is happiest when she's planting outside, consider these super feminine gardening tools that will add a dose of fashion to her spring planting session.
+If the lady in your life has an extraordinary green thumb, consider these super feminine gardening tools that will add a dose of fashion to her spring planting session.

 _______________________________________________________________________________